alibaba/IOC-golang/README.md

 ###  More

-More code generation annotations can be viewed at [ioc-golang-cli](https://github.com/alibaba/IOC-Golang/tree/master/iocli).
+More code generation annotations can be viewed at [ioc-golang-cli](https://github.com/alibaba/IOC-golang/tree/master/iocli).

-You can go to [ioc-golang-example](https://github.com/alibaba/IOC-Golang/tree/master/example) for more examples and advanced usage.
+You can go to [ioc-golang-example](https://github.com/alibaba/IOC-golang/tree/master/example) for more examples and advanced usage.

 ### License

-IOC-Golang developed by Alibaba and licensed under the Apache License (Version 2.0).
+IOC-golang developed by Alibaba and licensed under the Apache License (Version 2.0).
 See the NOTICE file for more information.

+### Connect to us

+Welcomd to join dingtalk group 44638289 if you are interest with the project.